 Restart your computer when prompted.

-It is important that you DO restart when prompted as some of the infrastructure which Bash on Windows requires can only be loaded during Windows’ boot-up sequence.
+It is important that you DO restart when prompted as some of the infrastructure which the Windows Subsystem for Linux requires can only be loaded during Windows’ boot-up sequence.

 Install your Linux distribution of choice